10 Rome's best monuments

 Next to the Colosseum you will find the Roman Forum, another example of Rome's finest monuments that will complete your vision of Ancient Rome along with other tourist attractions of the time such as the Pantheon of Agrippa, the Baths of Caracalla or the Flavian Amphitheatre itself.

 The Roman Forum represented the epicentre of public life during the Republic and the Empire.
 It is one of the most interesting places in the city as it is full of temples, palaces, arches and other constructions that are generally in a good state of preservation.
-In fact, walking along the Via Sacra, you can imagine what Rome was like in its heyday more than 2,000 years ago - it's amazing!
-There is so much to explore here that you could spend several hours without getting bored.
+In fact, walking along the Via Sacra, you can imagine what Rome was like during its heyday more than 2,000 years ago.
+There is so much to explore here that I suggest these options:

-This is one of the must-visits to do in Rome and since it is such a popular place, I recommend you to get your tickets in advance to avoid the long queues of tourists that form at the entrances.
+This is one of the essential visits to do in Rome and as it is such a popular place, I advise you to get your tickets in advance to avoid the long queues of tourists that form at the entrances.
 In the post about tickets to the Roman Forum you can see how to get them so you don't miss anything.

 8. Sant'Angelo Castle

-I recommend you to buy tickets for Castel Sant Angelore not only because of its historical importance and the value of the pieces in the museum but also because from the terrace of the fortress you will have one of the most beautiful views of the city with the Tiber river, St. Peter's Basilica and the Bridge of Sant'Angelo (one of the most beautiful bridges in Rome) on the horizon.
+I recommend buying tickets to the Castel Sant'Angelo not only because of its historical importance and the value of the pieces in the museum but also because from the terrace of the fortress you will have one of the most beautiful views of the city with the Tiber river, St. Peter's Basilica and the Sant'Angelo Bridge (one of the most beautiful bridges in Rome) on the horizon.

 9. The Catacombs of Rome

 There are more than sixty catacombs in Rome, made up of hundreds of kilometres of underground galleries containing thousands of tombs.
-In the popular imagination, the catacombs were the hiding place where the first Christians took refuge fleeing imperial persecution, but in reality they were cemeteries where Christians buried their dead and only in very exceptional cases did they serve as an occasional refuge for the celebration of the Eucharist.
+In the popular imagination, the catacombs were the hiding place where the first Christians took refuge fleeing imperial persecution, but in reality they were cemeteries where Christians buried their dead and only in very exceptional cases did they serve as an occasional refuge to celebrate the Eucharist.

 Of all the catacombs in Rome, only a few can be visited, in particular those with the greatest historical interest, such as those of St. Callixtus, St. Sebastian or Domitilla (on the Appian Way) or those of St. Agnes or St. Priscilla (in the north of the city).